Updated February 28, 2023

 Who is required by this policy to report child abuse or neglect?

-University Policy 07-040 (Safety of Minors) became official OSU policy on 10/23/2019.
-The purpose of this policy is to promote the safety of all minors who participate in programs and activities both on and off campus and to establish requirements for youth programs affiliated with or supported by the university.
+University Policy 07-040 was adopted as OSU policy on 10/21/2019, with a revision on 10/31/2023.
+The purpose of this policy is to promote and protect the safety of all minors who participate in events and activities both on and off campus and to establish requirements for youth programs affiliated with or supported by the university.

 The policy applies to university employees and volunteers who interact with minors in their capacity as representatives of the university.
-For a graphical representation, please refer to the Safety of Minors Policy Flowchart.
+For a graphical representation, please refer to the Protection of Minors Policy Flowchart.

 In addition, the policy includes contract provisions for university employees or units that work with non-university entities, individuals or third parties operating youth programs on university property.

-A youth program is any event or activity that involves minors (under age 18) who are not OSU students or employees, and who are unaccompanied by their parent or guardian.
+A youth program is an event or activity that involves minors (under age 18) who are not OSU students or employees, and who are unaccompanied by their parent or guardian.

 This includes university-operated programs, which may take place on or off campus and are offered by a university unit or OSU representative, or university-hosted programs, which take place on university property but are operated by a third party contractor, vendor, student-run organization or other non-university entity.